Whitesprigann/cherifasmaa.github.io/README.md

 2. Add them to the `images` folder
 3. Consider creating interactive versions with Plotly/D3.js

-## Tips for Success

-✅ **Add Real Projects**: Replace sample projects with 3-5 of your best work ✅ **Include Metrics**: Show impact (e.g., "Improved efficiency by 30%") ✅ **Write Clear Descriptions**: Explain the problem, solution, and results ✅ **Keep It Updated**: Add new projects regularly
-✅ **Get Feedback**: Ask peers to review before publishing ✅ **Add Analytics**: Use Google Analytics to track visitors ✅ **SEO Optimization**: Update meta tags for better search visibility

 ## Additional Resources

 - **Resume/CV**: Consider adding a downloadable PDF resume
 - **Blog**: Add a blog section to share insights and tutorials
-- **Testimonials**: Include recommendations from colleagues or clients
 - **Certifications**: Display relevant certifications and courses

-## Support

-If you need help customizing or deploying your portfolio, feel free to reach out!

-## License

-This template is free to use for personal portfolios.
-No attribution required.

----

-Good luck with your job search! 🚀